brownplt/pyret-lang/README.md

    installation for the `Stopify` module.
 3. Navigate to the pyret-compiler and run `npm link Stopify`.
 This makes the global installation of stopify to pyret.
+4. Build the stack saving portion of the runtime by running `make -B stopify-build`. **NOTE**: This must be run everytime the stopify's stack saving techique is changed.
-4. Build the pyret compiler using `make`.
+5. Build the pyret compiler using `make`.

+#### Building

+1. To build straight-line code without stopify, run `make <filename>.v.jarr` in the repository's top-level.

-To build a pyret file with stopify, simply run `<filename>.v.jarr` in the compiler's top-level.
+2. To build a pyret file with stopify, simply run `make <filename>.vs.jarr` in the repository's top-level.
 The `%.v.jarr` rule in the Makefile uses the following specific options to build the file with pyret:

 ```
 		--standalone-file "src/js/base/handalone.stop.js" \
 		-straight-line \
 		--require-config src/scripts/standalone-configV.json
 ```

-The rule also replaces the first line of the file to require stopify and build the stopify runtime.
+Stopify's options for pyret are configured in require-node-dependencies.js.
 For more information about the options, take a look at the stopify README.